-Only the currently listed examinee is able to renew the contractor’s license.
-Renewals may be done online using the contractor web account or using the paper renewal form.
-If using the paper renewal form, the form MUST be notarized if the examinee is not signing the form in front of RBD staff.
-Once notarized, forms may be emailed, faxed, mailed, or delivered to our office
+Only the currently licensed/registered examinee is able to renew the contractor’s license/registration.
+Renewals may be done online using the contractor web account or using the paper/electronic renewal form.
+If using the paper renewal form, the form MUST be notarized if the examinee is not signing the form in front of Department staff.
+Once notarized, forms may be e-mailed, faxed, mailed, or delivered to our office.

 Do I need a license to be a handyman?

-How long does it take to get a license issued and why?
+How long does it take to get a license issued?

 I have a license in another jurisdiction, do you reciprocate that license?

-Pikes Peak Regional Building Department does not reciprocate any licenses from other building departments.
-Each department has its own licensing requirements and may not be comparable to ours.
+No. The Department does not reciprocate any licenses from other building departments.
+Each outside jurisdiction has its own licensing requirements and may not be comparable to ours.

-Is there a way to speed up the licensing process?
+Is there a way to speed up the licensing/registration process?

-No, unfortunately there is not.
-Our code requires license requests to be published in a local newspaper at least two weeks prior to issuance, and we have a number of steps we have to take prior to issuing a license.
-These steps make an “expedited” license impossible
+No. The Code requires license/registration requests to be published in a local newspaper at least two (2) weeks prior to consideration by the Board of Review, and the Department has a number of steps to take prior to issuing a license/registration.

 What does the $50 application fee cover?

-The application fee is a $50, nonrefundable fee that includes the following: application processing and the criminal background check
+The application fee is a $50, nonrefundable fee that includes the following: application processing and name-based judicial record check.